Why Is CAD Conversion An Important Process?

 Global competition has mandated the use of digitized format over traditional blueprint design and the use of the latest and sophisticated CAD systems to cater to their designing and engineering needs.
-The design techniques used in the pre-CAD era mostly involved physical media, which made the process painstakingly long and they consumed a lot of time and company resources.
-Any revision or edit of the master drawing was truly and hectic task which would always leave behind certain elements of imperfection which would put the entire project in jeopardy.
+The design techniques used in the pre-CAD era mostly involved physical media, which made the process painstakingly long and consumed a lot of time and company resources.
+Any revision or edit of the master drawing was a truly hectic task which would always leave behind certain elements of imperfection that would put the entire project in jeopardy.

 With CAD, however, to conceive or improvise any design it doesn’t take a lot of time or resources.
 CAD migration can save a cumulative of about 60-70% of the costs.
 With this relatively new technology, the entire process of modifying or improvising the original design tends to be far less prone to errors.
-This is why CAD conversion has emerged as the best and most practical approach to almost any mechanical engineering project such as product design and modeling, converting 2-D drawings to 3-D models, mechanical assembly drawings and what not!
+This is why CAD conversion has emerged as the best and most practical approach to almost any mechanical engineering project such as product design and modeling, converting 2-D drawings to 3-D models, mechanical assembly drawings, and what not!
 With the master drawings converted to CAD, they can be stored digitally, thus leaving room for further modification without making any alteration to the original design itself.

 What Should Be Kept in Mind While CAD Conversion Process?

 - Implement the project efficiently by identifying the business objective behind the decision of CAD migration.

 - Calculate the estimated data volume generated in advance at every stage of the process.